Code-Institute-Submissions/Personal-Portfolio-Website/README.md

 The CV can be downloaded in [English][EN] and [Dutch][NL].
 * The navigation bar allows users to quickly visit any section within my site.
 * If the visitor wants to go back to the top, there is a back-to-top arrow on the bottom right.
-* The visitor can view my two projects in the Work section which shows my capabilities in coding
+* The visitor can view my two projects in the Work section which shows my capabilities in coding.

 **Demo**